SciMed/style-guide/managing_data/README.md

 ### Seed Maintainance Strategies

 * Use your Factory Girl factories to seed development data.
-They are likely to be updated as your objects change.
+They are likely to be updated as your tables change.
-* Run the seeds in your test suite, or on CI (based on time) and fail the build they break.
+* Run the seeds in your test suite, or on CI (based on time) and fail the build when they break.
-* Create a generator that creates a seed file when you create a new model.
+* Create a rails generator that creates a seed file when you create a new model.
 Opt out of creating seeds, instead of opting in.
 * Teardown and rebuid your databse regularly.